freohr/yet-another-glog-hack/rules/player-rules.md

 Magical healing is a godsend when dealing with adventuring injuries, still it is not omnipotent.
 When receiving magical healing, you can choose one:

 - Either remove a **minor injury** completely (you can choose to get a scar or not),
-- Or ignore the lasting effect of a **major injury**, but it still takes an inventory slot.
+- Or ignore the lasting effect of a **major injury**, but it still takes an inventory slot until natural recovery.

 ### A new Path

 Now, loosing a character does not means the end of it all: If you are adventuring which henchfolkss (either one of your character's, or one of a fellow character's), you are allowed to "promote" one of them, and adopt them as your new PC.
-If you prefer to create another PC, say so to the Referee, roll another one using the rules in [Character Discovery](CharacterCreation.md).
+If you prefer to create another PC, say so to the Referee, then roll another one using the rules in [Character Discovery](CharacterCreation.md).

 After choosing which character to play, you may use any [backup Experience](#backup-experience) to level them up, up to half your previous PC level, on the spot if you wish to (you may also restart from level 1 if you prefer).